What is an Actuary?

 Here is an outline of the process for those studying to become actuaries in the United States.

-The examination process is so lengthy and involved that many aspiring actuaries take the first few exams while they are still students in college who have yet to enter the job market.
+The examination process is so lengthy and involved that many take the first few exams while they are still students in college who have yet to enter the job market.
 The initial required exams are the same for all actuary students.
-After successfully passing the early stages of the exam process, individuals will then take different exams based on their chosen specialty as an actuary.
+After successfully passing the early stages of the exam process, individuals will then take different exams based on their chosen specialty.

 - ACAS – Associate of the Casualty Actuarial Society